M E-MECHANICAL ENGINEERING

 Learning Outcomes

-2. Ability to identify, formulate, and solve engineering problems.
+2. Ability to formulate algorithms and write programs to solve engineering problems.

 View Learning Outcomes